Prenatal and Perinatal Psychology and Therapy

 Research spanning many disciplines now proves the importance in a person’s life of the quality of conception, the nine months of gestation, and the process of the birth itself.
 All have great affect on how the child is welcomed and related to at the beginning, which, in turn, affects greatly not only early childhood and development, but continues all the way through our lives into adulthood.
 Evidence confirms that many health issues physical, mental, emotional and spiritual - are linked to prenatal and birth experiences and parent-infant bonding.

-The amount of connection - bonding and attachment in the early days after birth - makes a great difference in how the infant will thrive or not, on the love and intimacy engendered between infant and parent, and even how parents and siblings will relate to each other.
+The amount of connection – bonding and attachment in the early days after birth – makes a great difference in how the infant will thrive or not, in the love and intimacy engendered between infant and parent, and even how parents and siblings will relate to each other.

-Patterns for ones ability to deal with stress and trauma are also laid down in these early times, inform us and follow us throughout our lives.
-The early patterns that go so deep develop while we are pre-verbal.
+Patterns for ones ability to deal with stress and trauma are also laid down in these early times, they inform us and follow us throughout our lives.
+These early patterns that go so deep develop while we are pre-verbal.
 If these patterns are traumatic much of the work to resolve such trauma needs to engage on the pre-verbal level.
 Working somatically can have deep, profound and often comparatively quick resolution to problems and issues that have seemed to resist other therapeutic attempts.

 Prenatal and perinatal psychology and therapy applies to infants and children as well as adults.